potapenko/playphraseme-karaoke-mixer/README.md

 - `--output-dir` (optional):
   Directory where the final output video will be saved (default: `result` subdirectory inside the video folder).

+- `--font` (optional):
+  Default font to use for rendering subtitles.
+You can specify either a font name (e.g., `Arial`), in which case the script will look for the corresponding TTF file in a `fonts` folder located next to the script, or provide a full path to a TTF file.
+  **Usage Examples:**
+  - To use a font from the default `fonts` folder:
+    ```bash
+    ./script.py --font Arial
+    ```
+  - To use a font from a specific location:
+    ```bash
+    ./script.py --font /path/to/MyFont.ttf
+    ```

 ---